 Public Engagement & Input

-The Town always accepts input from the public on topics facing the community.
-For this project, the Town is interested in hearing what amenities or services that citizens would like to see provided in the new Town Hall.
+As with any topic facing the community, the Town is interested in hearing what amenities or services the citizens would like to see provided in the new Town Hall.
 Citizens may reach out to the Town Council or to the Town Clerk at 540-687-5152 or via email..

 The public is welcome and encouraged to reach out to the Town with any questions or input.

 Town Clerk / Project Lead – Rhonda North – Email – 540-687-5152

 Town Manager – Danny Davis – Email – 540-687-5152